456D696C/-T14-probable-system/README.md

  - Because I did not find widely accepted receipt how to do it .
  - Because it is  possible today with tool and technologies we have.
  - Because I want have set of known compatible packages in one place along with basic project structure.
- - Because Because The basic 3-layer project structure is made of just 200 lines of code.
+ - Because The basic 3-layer project structure is made of just 200 lines of code.
  - Because I hate to write excuses.
  - Because people calling me when i.e. the USB stack of camera driver return device specific error code or asynchronous exception leaks out